 One of the most exciting applications for CAI and ASR is in the call center, which has recently been re-labeled as the contact center to reflect the current state of the technology.
 Here, CAI technology has addressed a myriad of customer service challenges including quality control, real-time answering and automated call summary reports enabled by ASR and NLP just to name a few.

 Yet, for CAI to be truly transformative requires the ability to perform the machine learning (ML) algorithms used for the ASR, natural language processing (NLP) and speech synthesis in real-time.
-As Spencer explained, “...one of the real challenges with CAI is doing it in real-time so that it's a natural transaction between someone who's speaking and getting the results that they want.”
+As he explained, “...one of the real challenges with CAI is doing it in real-time so that it's a natural transaction between someone who's speaking and getting the results that they want.”

 Without real-time CAI, services such as those provided by contact centers will feel sluggish and unnatural, leading to a poor user experience.
 Hence, achieving high-performance, realistic CAI requires extremely low-latency performance and response.
 Better automation also leads to reduced time per call, lowering operational costs of contact centers.

 Achieving this low-latency, real-time, high-performance capability has historically proven to be difficult, and, at the heart of this challenge is the ability to move data between memory and compute sub-systems efficiently at very high bandwidths exceeding 10 Tbps.